prasangapokharel/Send-Ethereum-Wallet/README.md

 ## Features

-- Person to Person Direct Payment: Send Ethereum directly to another Ethereum address, eliminating the need for intermediaries or third-party services.
+- **Person to Person Direct Payment:** Send Ethereum directly to another Ethereum address, eliminating the need for intermediaries or third-party services.
-- Enhanced Security: Transactions are executed securely on the Ethereum blockchain, ensuring the integrity and safety of the payment process.
+- **Enhanced Security:** Transactions are executed securely on the Ethereum blockchain, ensuring the integrity and safety of the payment process.
-- GUI application built with PyQt5 for user-friendly interactionLow Fees: Enjoy minimal transaction fees compared to traditional payment methods, making it cost-effective for transferring Ethereum.
+- **GUI application built with PyQt5 for user-friendly interactionLow Fees:** Enjoy minimal transaction fees compared to traditional payment methods, making it cost-effective for transferring Ethereum.
-- Fast Transactions: Benefit from the speed of Ethereum blockchain transactions, enabling near-instantaneous transfers of funds.
+-**Fast Transactions:** Benefit from the speed of Ethereum blockchain transactions, enabling near-instantaneous transfers of funds.

 ## Prerequisites